jpcamara/redmine-repo-traceability/README.md

 ==============================

 Traceability is brutal, and the moment documentation is finished it begins its short road towards irrelevance.
-Wikis can help since at least they are trapped behind Office shaped bars, but they can become equally unrelated to code over time.
+Wikis can help since at least they aren't trapped behind Office shaped bars, but they can become equally unrelated to code over time.
 This is an attempt to start briding the gap by associating wikis with the source code they describe, and provide some kind of notification when things begin to deviate.

 Goals
 ----------
 * Started
-** Pull source code into wiki entries for easy viewability (started)
+    * Pull source code into wiki entries for easy viewability (started)
 * Not started
-** Associate wiki entries with repository code
+    * Associate wiki entries with repository code
-** Notify (somebody) when source code changes that is related to a wiki
+    * Notify (somebody) when source code changes that is related to a wiki

 http://www.redmine.org/projects/redmine/wiki/Guide#Developer-guide
 http://www.redmine.org/projects/redmine/wiki/Plugin_Tutorial